 Click here to read our breastfeeding policy.

-St. Joseph Hospital has ranked number one among Orange County hospitals for two consecutive years for the highest breastfeeding rates.
+St. Joseph Hospital has consistently ranked among the highest Orange County hospitals for breastfeeding rates.
 The hospital staff worked for four years to thoroughly implement Baby-Friendly policies.
 According to research, hospitals that implement Baby-Friendly policies achieve higher breastfeeding rates.

 Baby-Friendly designation is granted after a rigorous on-site survey is completed.
 St. Joseph Hospital was surveyed in 2009 to become the 80th hospital nationwide given the Baby-Friendly designation.

 - Have a written breastfeeding policy that is routinely communicated to all healthcare staff.

 - Train all healthcare staff in skills necessary to implement this policy.